mendix/docs/content/developerportal/deploy/licensing-apps.md

     ![](attachments/licensing-apps/myapps.png)

-4. Select the node that you want to link to an app by clicking **Select Node**.
+4. Select the node that to which you want to link an app **Select Node**.

     ![](attachments/licensing-apps/select-node.png)